proflamyt/300days-of-hacking/Topic64/WriteUp/insecure-postmessage.md

 ### Posting Messages

 The **PostMessage** API works kind of like a broadcast system.
 One origin can “shout” a message to another origin — or even to *anyone* who’s listening.
-On the other end, an origin can choose to listen for incoming messages or send out its own broadcasts.
+On the other end, an origin can choose to listen for incoming messages from *anyone* or a specific *person* or send out its own broadcasts.
 It’s basically an open communication channel within the browser world.

 But here’s the catch — shouting to *everyone* isn’t always a great idea.
 In practice, a site should only send messages to a **specific, trusted origin**.
-The same goes for receiving messages: blindly accepting data from any random source is risky, especially if you’re going to use that data in your page or UI.
+The same goes for receiving messages: blindly accepting data from any random source is risky, especially if you’re going to use that data in your page(DOM) or UI (innerHTML).
 That’s how things can get messy (and sometimes, exploitable).

 ### Origin A sending a message to Origin B